 The Storms River Suspension Bridge

 The Storms River Suspension Bridge is among the most popular attractions in Tsitsikamma National Park.
-It stretches from Eastern Cape to the Western Cape.
+It stretches from the Eastern Cape to the Western Cape.
 It is a stunning coastal reserve currently part of Garden Route National Park.

 Two smaller suspension bridges take hikers back to the path for their return journey.
 After the 30-minute rewarding hike, hungry hikers can refuel at the nearby lodge restaurant.